dl-tg/reddit-post-exporter/README.md

 ```

 ## How it works
-The program first checks if the given subreddit exists by sending a GET request to `https://www.reddit.com/r/<subreddit>/about.json`.
-If the request is successful and the response contains a "data" field, then the subreddit exists.
+The program first checks if the given subreddit is valid by sending a GET request to `https://www.reddit.com/r/<subreddit>/about.json`.
+If the request is successful and the response contains a "data" field, then the subreddit is valid.

 It then constructs a URL to fetch the posts from, based on the input subreddit, maximum amount of posts (specified in `limit` flag), and category ID.
 The URL is sent as a GET request to the Reddit API, and the response JSON data is parsed to extract the posts.